 “If it’s not possible to achieve mission goals through virtual means, we might require personnel to go and actually [bring] the servers physically for forensic analysis,” said Reintam.

 There are, of course, legal advisors involved in the simulation.
-Any response “has to remain within international law,” said Reintam, adding the focus of the exercise was on testing and practising the technical skills and tools network defenders would need in a real attack.
+Any response “has to remain within international law,” said Reintam, adding the focus of the exercise was on testing and practicing the technical skills and tools network defenders would need in a real attack.
 “They have to understand how the cyber response will operate in relation to other domains.”

-The exercise is designed to train the Red Team, the experts performing the role of attackers in such live-fire cyber exercises.
+The exercise is designed to train the Red Team, the experts performing the role of attackers in such exercises.
 The attackers were divided into three groups — targeting client-side devices, web-facing applications and networks, respectively.

 “They need to know what are the right tools, the right techniques” to attack the simulated target networks, explained Reintam.
 Red Teamers use actual malware developed and customized for the exercise, he said.